 - Accident-free for 10 years

-- No inflation for 10 years
+- No inflation

+Assuming that you are a 25-year-old single male, your car insurance premium will cost you about $2,250.
+Car insurance premiums will typically lower as you get older and get married, especially if you manage to go accident-free.
 But for simplicity’s sake, let’s assume that your car insurance remains the same for 10 years, costing you $22,500 in total.

 While your Perodua Bezza is expected to clock 21km per litre of petrol, the average fuel consumption is about 15km per litre.